-Sauna vs Steam Room
+Comparing The Differences Of A Sauna vs A Steam Room

 A sauna is a small building or room that is designed as a place to help people experience wet or dry heat sessions.
 It can also be an establishment with one or more dry or wet heat facilities.
 The high heat and steam make the users perspire.
-The typical temperature of a sauna is between 180 to 195®F. For a sauna to produce heat, it uses electricity, gas, wood, or infrared technology.
+The typical temperature of a sauna is between 180 to 194° fahrenheit.
+For a sauna to produce heat, it uses electricity, gas, wood, or infrared technology.

-A steam room or a steam bath, is a heated room that uses boiling water to achieve it’s temperature and humdity.
-Both Saunas and Steam rooms are considered a Sauna.
 The history of a steam room goes back to Roman times and Greek.
 Steam rooms are most common in fitness centers as they tend to be a more mild sauna experience.
 This makes the moisture fill the air.
-The temperature inside steam rooms lies between 110°F and 114°F with a 100% humidity level.
+The temperature inside steam rooms lies between 110°F and 114°F with a 100% humidity level

 The heat in both rooms promotes healthy metabolism and stimulates blood flow.
 However, most people find it extremely difficult to breathe in dry heat.
 So people with breathing problems may prefer to use steam rooms because of the moist/ wet heat.